MarkZH/Genetic_Chess/README.md

  - `-genetic` - a Genetic AI player.
 If a file name follows, load the genes from that file.
  - `-random` - an AI player that chooses moves randomly from all legal moves.

 A barely functional implementation of the [Chess Engine Communication Protocol](https://www.gnu.org/software/xboard/engine-intf.html) allows for play through xboard and similar programs (PyChess, etc.).
 When used this way, arguments are ignored.
-Play against a file-defined Genetic AI is not implemented yet, so the game will be against a randomly mutated AI.

 ## Genes currently active in Genetic AI instances